Last Updated on

 1 Percent Rule: A rule of thumb used to determine if the monthly rent earned from a piece of investment property will exceed that property’s monthly mortgage payment.

-2 Percent Rule: Is a general guideline many investors use to determine if a rental property is a good deal.
+2 Percent Rule: This is a general guideline many investors use to determine if a rental property is a good deal.
 The basics of the 2 percent rule say the monthly rent from a rental property should be 2 percent or more of the cost of a rental property.

 50 Percent Rule: The 50 percent rule is one way to estimate what the expenses will be on rental properties.
 The 50 percent rule states that the expenses on a rental property will be 50 percent of the rents.
 The 50 percent rule does not account for any mortgage expenses.